stencil-community/stencil-web-types/README.md

   </a>
 </p>

-A Stencil output target for generating [web types](https://plugins.jetbrains.com/docs/intellij/websymbols-web-types.html#file-structure) to provide intellisense for Stencil components in HTML files.
+A Stencil output target for generating [web types](https://plugins.jetbrains.com/docs/intellij/websymbols-web-types.html#file-structure) to provide intellisense for Stencil components in HTML and Vue files.

 > [!NOTE]
 > This package follows [semantic versioning](https://semver.org).